BlackAsLight/DocScripts/README.md

 These scripts offer QoL things to the game in various specific areas.
 To find out more about how to use the scripts head to [DocScripts](https://docscripts.stagintin.com/)

+One of the scripts "Play Baseball" has a discord server that lets you find anothers to play with.
+It's called the [Orbital Baseball League](https://discord.gg/dfmnW2xt7B)

 ## DO NOT

 ...ask me how to do this or that unless you have read, followed, and _failed_ the